nax3t/intro-to-git/README.md

-# Working Directory
-- Area where all of our files and directories and changes are living all the time
+# Adding multiple files of a certain type

+# Adding all files in directory (including hidden)

-# Staging Area
+# Removing files
-- Files and directories that we explcitly add to the staging area

-# Git Repository
+# Ignoring files
-- Where all our snapshots are stored